-27.3.8 Array Dimensions
+27.3.9 Array Dimensions

-If arguments can be anything from a single cell to one- or two-dimensional ranges, you may need to use the ndim option to make your code work in every case.
+If you want your function to accept arguments of any dimensions (as single cell or one- or two-dimensional ranges), you may need to use the ndim option to make your code work in every case.
 Likewise, there's an easy trick to return a simple list in a vertical orientation by using the transpose option.